adamthefoster/adam-foster/media.md

 ***

-A puppet show on Public Access Television: [Looking for Animals](https://www.lookingforanimals.com/)
+On Public Access Television: [Looking for Animals](https://www.lookingforanimals.com/)

 ***

-UCSC ->
+At UCSC ->

 ***